Links on SoundGuys may earn us a commission. Learn more.

 Should you download the HeyMelody app?

 HeyMelody is the companion app (iOS and Android) for the OnePlus Buds Pro, and it delivers essential features such as firmware updates, an earbud fit test, and earbud control customization.
-The home page of the app displays battery information for the earbuds and case.
+The app’s home page displays battery information for the earbuds and case.

 You can't create a custom EQ profile for the OnePlus Buds Pro.